knative/docs/docs/serving/app-security/security-guard-quickstart.md

         kubectl apply -f https://raw.githubusercontent.com/knative-sandbox/security-guard/release-0.1/config/resources/guardiansCrd.yaml
         ```

-    1. Deploy the gate-service on your system to enable automated learning of micro-rules.
+    1. Deploy `guard-service` on your system to enable automated learning of micro-rules.
+In the current version, it is recommended to deploy `guard-service` in any namespace where knative services are deployed.

         An easy way to do that is using: